hikogui/hikogui/docs/BON8.md

  - Integers MUST be encoded in the least amount of bytes.
  - Floating point numbers MUST be encoded in the least amount of bytes while preserving precision.
-In other words: a binary64 number needs to be converted to binary32 and back to determine, if it can be encoded as binary32 while preserving precision.
+In other words: a binary64 number needs to be converted to binary32 and back to determine if it can be encoded as binary32 while preserving precision.
  - Object keys MUST be lexically ordered based on UTF-8 code units.